GustavoHenriqueMuller/auto-drawer/README.md

 Drawing: Pynput<br>

 Other libraries:<br>
-Time, Winsound, Numpy, Urrlib, Skimage, keyboard
+Time, Winsound, Numpy, Urrlib, Skimage, Keyboard

 # Learn more
 If you don't understand what all of the image parameters are, make sure you read about them at https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_intro/py_intro.html#intro.